tinnamchoi/oop-project/plan/plan.md

   - at each level up, more skill points are required to level up
     + level 1 -> 2 - requires x skill points
     + level 2 -> 3 - requires x+10 skill points etc
-  - at certain level ups (3, 6, 10 for example), major increase in attack and defence
+  - at certain level ups (3, 6, 10 for example), major increase in attack and defense

 ## Potential classes